elukewalker/linter/Readme.md

 ## Dependencies

-Python must be installed and on the PATH.
-Install [Python](https://www.python.org/)
+Python3 must be installed and on the PATH.
+Install [Python3](https://www.python.org/)

 Node.js must be installed and on the PATH.
 Install [Node.js](https://nodejs.org/)